-If the decedent was a plaintiff in any litigation at the time of his or her death, or the estate has undertaken or is considering any litigation on behalf of the decedent, mark an X in the box and, in the area provided in Schedule 3, describe the litigation.
+If the decedent was a plaintiff in any litigation at the time of his or her death, or the estate has undertaken or is considering any litigation related to the decedent's death, and any recovery from the cause of action (litigation) will bring into the estate an asset not otherwise in the estate, such as a recovery for the decedent's pain and suffering in a wrongful death action, mark an X in the box and, in the area provided in Schedule 3, describe the litigation.
 Include the fair market value of the decedent's interest in the cause of action as of the date of death.

-The department will waive the penalty and interest that applies to the estate tax attributable to the value of a cause of action (litigation) that is includable in the taxable estate of the decedent.
+The department will waive the penalty and interest that applies to the estate tax attributable to the value of a cause of action that is includable in the taxable estate of the decedent.
 Penalty and interest on this amount will be waived from the date an estate tax return is filed that discloses the cause of action, to the date of payment, but not more than one year after the date of settlement or final judgement.

-Damages for wrongful death are not includable in the gross estate, but damages for pain and suffering are.
+Damages for wrongful death are not includable in the gross estate, but damages for personal injury and pain and suffering are.